 - Please only send your child to school if they cannot be cared for at home.
-If your child's teacher falls ill, the provision of remote learning will be disrupted too. - Please do not send your child to school if they have been in contact with someone who has become symptomatic or has tested positive. - Please do not send your child to school if you/they have any symptoms themselves and get a test. - Please wear a mask when collecting/dropping off (unless exempt); adhere to social distancing and do not mingle. - Please adhere to all the rules outside school, to further reduce the likelihood of cases coming in. - Please adhere to the home-school agreement as this includes Covid-19 rules.
+If your child's teacher falls ill or needs to isolate, the provision of learning will be disrupted. - Please do not send your child to school if they are symptomatic-book a PCR (LFT is to detect non-symptomatic cases - Please use LFTs daily on your child for 7 days if anyone in your household is symptomatic or PCR positive - Please wear a mask when collecting/dropping off (unless exempt); adhere to social distancing - Please adhere to all the rules outside school, to further reduce the likelihood of cases coming in.